mihail911/mihail911.github.io/src/pages/articles/2019-5-09---Deep-Learning-Computer/index.md

 While threads give your computer's operating system the *illusion* of multiple logical cores for a single core, in practice this is just a product of clever software and you are still bounded by the physical limitation of how many cores you actually have.
 Thus, the speedups from additional threads don't scale as linearly as additional physical cores in a CPU do.

 Here we encounter our first fork in the road🍴.
 In CPU-world the rough equivalent of the Window-Mac split is choosing between an Intel or an AMD processor.
-Serious computer enthusiasts will go to war for their choices, but I'm going to be annoyingly simplistic in my generalization.
+Serious computer enthusiasts will go to war for their choices, but I'm going to be annoyingly simplistic in my generalization 🤫.

 For a long time, Intel dominated the CPU market offering higher-quality, more performant chips.
 Nowadays, with the introduction of AMD's Ryzen and Threadripper series of chips, the playing field is a lot more level.
-In general, today the consensus is that AMD offers comparable CPUs for cheaper.
+In general, today the consensus is that AMD offers comparable CPUs to Intel for cheaper.
 As a comparison, the AMD Threadripper 1920x is a 3.6GHz/12-core processor going for \$250 while an Intel i9-9900K is a 3.6GHz/8-core going for ~$490.

-But we're getting a bit mired in details.
+But we're getting a bit lost in details.
 Let's bring it back to what we care about again.

 In the deep learning loop above, the CPU will be the main driving force behind any data preprocessing (tokenization of text, manipulating raw image data, etc.) in the `processed = process(datapoint)` line.
 So if you want snappy preprocessing that can feed data to your GPU to munch on, you'll want a solid CPU.